PRIDE-Archive/pride-web/static/markdown/annotatepridedata/content.md

 ![check](../static/markdown/annotatepridedata/image/check.jpg)

-## Sample
+## Experimental Design

-In this page, you could choose the type of the experiment (**Requied**).
+In this page, you could choose the type of the experiment (**Required**).
 Also, the sample number and fraction number is needed for the following step.

 After you finished,  click "**Next**" button at the bottom.